GUEST POST Sleepless in Kingston: What I Learned about Train Horns and the Search for Quiet Zones

 The People’s Guide to Local Government: Civics 101 – How to Engage with Power, Process, and Purpose in the City of Kingston

-KingstonCitizens.org is gearing up to sponsor a free, ongoing training series, open to all levels of experience – featuring both in-person and remote sessions.
+KingstonCitizens.org is gearing up to sponsor a free, quarterly, remote training series, open to all levels of experience.
 These trainings are designed to help Kingston community members better understand how local government works and to equip them with the knowledge, tools, and confidence to be informed, effective, and engaged civic participants.

 There has never been a more important time to be a collaborative, informed community member at the local level.
 We’ll be announcing training dates soon.